blank-spec/Custom-Vector/README.md

     // You can combine the methods
     vec.erase(vec.index(10)); // firts, finding index of element, than it will be remove by it index

-    // Print the updated state of the vector vec.print(); // Output: 1 2 4 5 6 7

     // Accessing elements
     int firstElement = vec[0]; // Access the first element
     int lastElement = vec.back(); // Access the last element